33 Easy Dishes to Make For Thanksgiving Potlucks at Work

 3. Pumpkin Dip

-This festive dip is incredibly easy, but you have the opportunity to really wow on presentation.
+This festive dip is incredibly easy, but you have the opportunity to really impress your peers with the presentation.
 Add some gingersnaps, apple slices, or graham crackers for dipping.

 4. Cheese Ball

-Cheese and crackers are always a simple crowd-pleaser to whet everyone's appetites before the meal.
-Add a little bit of drama to the dish by making an easy cheese ball with pecans, perfect for the season.
+Cheese and crackers are always a simple crowd-pleaser that whets everyone's appetites before the meal.
+Add a little bit of drama to the dish by making an easy cheese ball with pecans — perfect for the season.

-Get the recipe for Easy Cheese Ball at AllRecipes.com
+Get the recipe for Easy Cheese Balls at AllRecipes.com.

 5. Sausage, Cranberry, and Apple Stuffing